fvkid/compiler_for_C-CPP/README.md

   - `without -o` ← **create a default name file**
     - `a.exe` ← **(Windows)**
     - `a.out` ← **(MacOS/Linux)**

+### Any Questions?
+Feel free to ask.
+Thank you

+---

 ## ⚠️ Disclaimer: _This repository is for school assignment purposes only. <br> All sources included._